The Road Less Chose

 But remember, you don’t need to remember all knowledge of every corner, the key point is to understand what the problem is solved by networking, why protocols are designed like that, how to you the related APIs of networking.

 First, we need to have a big picture with the OSI model, understanding why it’s organized into seven layers, what is the data format in each layer.
-This book describing how the Internet works, how applications interact with each other through networking, explains the algorithms and protocols in detail, it also describes the history of networking.
+This book describing how the Internet works, how applications interact with each other through networking, explains the algorithms and protocols in detail, it also represents the history of networking.

 Please practice with kinds of networking tools, try the labs in books will be very beneficial.

 Do some projects with networking, for example, an HTTP server, make it handle multiple connections at the same time, make it perform better.
-Read a lot of code from some famous projects like Nginx, a good understanding of this kind of code requires to combine knowledge of operating system and networking.
+Read a lot of code from some great projects like Nginx, a good understanding of this kind of code requires to combine knowledge of operating system and networking.

 Of course, you do not need to read all these books, but I believe finishing some will make you a better programmer.